 Look at the fluids on the ground, touch it a little, and give it a little sniff.
 It might sound like an odd bit of advice but, trust me, it's the quickest trick there is.
 You see, differential oils or fluids have a unique smell.
 If you've done this enough, you should be able to tell it apart from the smell of engine oils or any other fluid.

 Another hint is the location of the leak.
-Take a look at where those fluids are located on the ground.
+Look at where those fluids are located on the ground.
 Are they towards the front or the back of where your car was parked?
-If it was towards the rear, that is another suggestion that the leaking fluid is coming from your differential.
+If it was towards the rear, that is another suggestion that the leaking fluid comes from your differential.

 As mentioned earlier, differential oils are thicker than engine oils or other lubricants.
-This in itself may help you narrow down and identify whether or not you're dealing with a differential leak.
+This, in itself, may help you narrow down and identify whether you're dealing with a differential leak.

-Just like most other car problems, you can also 'diagnose' it by the way the vehicle performs.
+You can also observe your car's performance and use your senses to diagnose transmission issues.
 Sometimes, a leaking differential shows itself when you notice an unusual increase in braking distance.
-Or, you may even hear a strange noise coming from the brakes in the back whenever you're trying to slow down.
+Or you may even hear a strange noise coming from the brakes in the back whenever you're trying to slow down.

 Once these hints are clear to you, it's time to dig deeper and check for those differential leaks up-close.
-You should know that sometimes, those leaks aren't located at the car's differential itself, oddly enough.
+You should know that sometimes, those leaks aren't located at the car's differential itself.
+Yeah, odd.
 Instead, some of the seals might have failed, allowing differential fluid to flow elsewhere like the brake assembly.

 If you suspect that your differential may be leaking but prefer not to deal with it yourself, you can always head to your preferred mechanic or workshop.
 If you don’t have a go-to mechanic, you can search for one via this directory, and don’t forget to specify your area.
 I'm a big believer in leaving specific problems like differential leaks up to the professionals.
 As an added benefit, you could use it as a learning experience, as most mechanics are more than happy to show you how they work on your vehicle.

-Regardless of a leak in your car's differential, those fluids need to be changed just like your engine oil and other fluids.
-Remember: a differential has lots of metal parts always moving against one another.
-Over time, those differential gears and moving parts could wear out and lead to costly repairs if you do not change those fluids regularly.
+The fluid in your car's differential, needs changing just like engine oil and other fluids.
+Don’t forget that a differential has lots of metal parts always moving against one another.
+Over time, those differential gears and moving parts could wear out and lead to costly repairs if you don’t change the fluid regularly.

 If you prefer to do it yourself, here are the basic steps:

-1. First, you need to elevate your car on jack stands or a ramp, if you have access to one.
-Your first task is to find the drain bolt for your differential, which you'll need to open to drain the differential oil into a container.
+1. Elevate your car on jacks or ramps.
+Your first task is to find the drain bolt for your differential, open it to drain the differential oil into a container.

-2. It's important to let all of the differential oil drain out.
-Once you're confident it's empty, put the drain bolt back and wipe away any leftover oil.
+2. Completely drain the differential oil.
+Once that’s done, put the drain bolt back and wipe away any spills.

-3. Next, you'll need to look for the oil fill bolt.
-Remove it, so that you can begin filling in the correct type of differential oil for your car.
+3. Remove the oil-fill bolt or plug.
+Fill in the correct type of differential oil for your car.
 Again, details of this should be provided in your car owner's manual.

-4. Fill in as much differential oil as the manual recommends, and then replace the fill hole's bolt.
+4. Fill in as much differential oil as the manual recommends.
+Replace the fill hole's bolt.
 Make sure you wipe everything clean, so there's no oil anywhere on the differential's casing.

 And you're done!

 Did you find this article helpful?
-Check out for more of these from CarPart’s blog section.
-You may also want to try the many features in the website, including the Parts Request function to help you locate parts, like a car differential.
+Check out for more of these from CarPart Australia’s blog section.
+You may also want to try the many features on the website, including the Parts Request function to help you locate parts, like a car differential.
 It’s free to use, so why don’t you request a car part now!